Table of Contents

 First, you will want to sign up with an email service provider.

-I really recommend the email provider, especially for beginners, is HubSpot’s free email marketing tool.
-It enables you to efficiently create, personalize, and optimize marketing emails that look professional.
+I recommend the email provider, especially for beginners, is HubSpot’s free email marketing tool.
+It enables you to create, personalize, and optimize marketing emails that look professional.
 There is a combination of features to help you build the best email marketing campaigns.

 2.2 Create Your Opt-in Form